High-Resolution Image Synthesis and Semantic Manipulation with Conditional GANs: Results

 We compare results of different generators with all the other components fixed.
 In particular, we compare our generator with two state-of-the-art generator architectures: U-Net~\cite{ronneberger2015u,isola2016image} and CRN~\cite{chen2017photographic}.
 We evaluate the performance regarding both semantic segmentation scores and human perceptual study results. \reftbl{seg_G} and \reftbl{unlimited_G} show that our coarse-to-fine generator outperforms other networks by a large margin.

 Next, we also compare results using our multi-scale discriminators and results using only one discriminator while we keep the generator and the loss function fixed.
 The segmentation scores on Cityscapes~\cite{Cordts2016cityscapes} (\reftbl{seg_D}) demonstrate that using multi-scale discriminators helps produce higher quality results as well as stabilize the adversarial training.
-We also perform pairwise A/B tests on Amazon Mechanical Turk platform. $69.2\%$ of the participants prefer our results with multi-scale discriminators over the results trained with a single-scale discriminator (Chance is $50\%$).
+We also perform pairwise A/B tests on the Amazon Mechanical Turk platform. $69.2\%$ of the participants prefer our results with multi-scale discriminators over the results trained with a single-scale discriminator (Chance is $50\%$).

 { \bf Additional datasets } To further evaluate our method, we perform unlimited time comparisons on the NYU dataset.
-We obtain $86.7\%$ and $63.7\%$ against \pp and CRN, respectively.
-Example images are shown in \reffig{qual_nyu}.
+We obtain $86.7\%$ and $63.7\%$ against \pp and CRN, respectively. \reffig{qual_nyu} show some example images.
 Finally, we show results on the ADE20K~\cite{zhou2017scene} dataset (\reffig{qual_ade}).